jimvickery/iphone_3in1_calculator/readme.md

 This iPhone app has three calculators in one: Tip, Investing and regular calculator in one.

-This app was built with Java using Xcode IDE.
+This app was built with the Swift programming language using Xcode IDE.

 ![Alt text](iphonecalc.png?raw=true "Title")